bitmochibit/Defcon/README.md

-# NuclearCraft (it will change name)
+# ☢️ SpigotDefcon

-A plugin for spigot servers that adds nuclear energy and warfare.
+_This Minecraft plugin for spigot adds Nuclear energy and the weapons that come with it._
+Nuke your opponents from your base with missiles and witness the destruction power of nuclear weapons.

+---

-# RoadMap
+#### 🔭 RoadMap
 > This section contains all the features that will be covered by the plugin in the future.

-- Nuclear War
+- 🌇 Nuclear War
   - [x] Nuclear bomb realistic destruction (with shockwave), thermal radiation damage
   - [x] Multiblock structure (The bomb is a modular multiblock structure)
   - Bomb regulation (You have the capability to regulate some types of power with materials) [Blast Power, Fallout Power, Thermal Power (Also EMP)]